BioinfoUNIBA/REDInet/README.md

           --M <MinAG> # e.g. 3 - NOT REQUIRED \
           --N <REDItools_outTable_name/s> # REQUIRED

-7) Alternatively, a stable and lighter version of the REDInet script was released.
-It is useful when parallel computation via multiprocessing is not required and/or when the imputation of missing values has to be carried out on a different genome build.
-It is strongly reccomended when the parallelization over different samples has to be computed via High-Throughput Computing (HTC) clusters.
+8) Alternatively, a stable and lighter version of the REDInet script was released with a more user-friendly syntax.
+It is useful when parallel computation via (Python) multiprocessing is not required and/or when the imputation of missing values has to be carried out on different genome builds.
+It is also strongly reccomended when the parallelization over different samples has to be performed via High-Throughput Computing (HTC) clusters.
 Below an example of the basic usage of the REDInet_Inference_ligth_ver.py script:

        python3 ../REDInet/Package/Utilities/REDInet_Inference_light_ver.py \
           -r <REDItools_outTable_filepath> # the path for the input REDItools outTable.gz compressed file indexed with tabix (see point 2 above) - REQUIRED \